CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 * Sentinel 2 L1C product
 * Sentinel 1 SLC, GRD and OCN products
 * Only Finland (and Baltics)

-> **Both of the above** provide a similar Graphical User Interface (GUI) and Application Programming Interface (API) to access the data.
+!!! default  ""
+    **Both of the above** provide a similar Graphical User Interface (GUI) and Application Programming Interface (API) to access the data.
 Other tools for downloading the data from open access hubs: [sentinelsat](https://sentinelsat.readthedocs.io/en/stable/) with [examples for SciHub and FinHub](https://github.com/csc-training/geocomputing/blob/master/python/sentinel/sentinelsat_download_from_finhub_and_scihub.py), ...

 [**USGS EarthExplorer**](https://earthexplorer.usgs.gov/)